TheCandidStartup/TheCandidStartup.github.io/_drafts/component-test-playwright-vitest.md

 {% include candid-image.html src="/assets/images/frontend/vitest_browser_dependencies.svg" alt="Vitest Browser Dependencies" %}

-There's clearly a lot going on under the hood given that Playwright will be doing the heavy lifting
+There's clearly a lot going on under the hood given that Playwright will be doing the heavy lifting.

 ## Configuration

 Browser mode is enabled per project by adding some options to the `test` object in the project config.
 You can have normal Node based unit tests or browser mode, not both.

 The workaround is to define an additional project for your browser mode tests and keep your node based unit tests in the main project.
-It makes sense for browser mode to be the special case given the testing pyramid.
+It makes sense for browser mode to be the special case given the way the testing pyramid works.
 The most convenient way of adding extra projects is via inline definition at the workspace level.

 ```ts
 export default defineWorkspace([